-Pro ייין י wide the number of students in the 2016 undergraduate class who started at your inst titution as first-time students and received a bachelor's degree between July 1, 2015 and June 30, 2016.
-Exclude students who transferred into your institution 323
+H4 Provide the number of students in the 2018 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2017 and June 30, 2018.
+Exclude students who transferred into your institution 318 Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loar sources, and the average (or mean) amount borrowed NOTE: The "Average per-undergraduate-borrower cumulative principal bor rowed " is designed to

-Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed.
+H5 Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed.
 NOTE: The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources.
 The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
-For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.
+For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row